 I like this Harley Davidson t-shirt because “Santa” reminds me of Esau, a guy I know.
 He’s no rebel: just a big, courtly, white-haired guy who loves to cruise his Harley out on the open road even past age 70.

-Esau’s a good and gentle man, sensitive and talented in so many ways.
-Only relationships have confounded him.
+Esau’s a good and gentle man, talented in so many ways.
+Only relationships confound him.
 My thought: a powerful steed, an open road and a big sky give him what he needs to keep his head straight.

 Santa Cruz Harley Davidson was somebody’s dream: a super-plush full service dealership with an actual museum on the premises.
 Vintage Harleys stood on exhibit in front of realistic dioramas with explanatory text, special lighting, and everything you’d expect in a natural history museum.
 That store was so much cooler than it strictly needed to be.

 I’d drive by sometimes and see the Harley truck offloading a dozen new motorcycles, each wrapped in brown kraft paper as if it were a present.
-On the wrapping paper were printed the words “YOUR HOG IS HERE.”
+The words “YOUR HOG IS HERE” appeared on the wrapping in big bold letters.

 And then it was 2008.
 The housing bubble collapsed.
 The financial system nearly did.
 A lot of people got poorer quickly — and never got richer again.
 What also collapsed was peoples’ interest in $35,000 motorcycles.
 At Santa Crux Harley Davidson, sales screeched to a complete halt.
 The design on this tee has a “copyright 2008” notice on it, and by the end of 2008 the dealership was gone.